bump-sh/docs/src/_help/continuous-integration/cli.md

 * [`bump preview [FILE]`](#the-preview-command)
 * [`bump overlay [DEFINITION_FILE] [OVERLAY_FILE]`](#the-overlay-command)

-### `bump deploy [FILE]`
+### The `deploy` command

-When you update your API, you also want its documentation to be up to date for your API users.
+When an API is updated, the documentation should be updated at the same time.
 This is what the deploy command is for.

 ```shell
 bump deploy path/to/api-document.yml --doc my-documentation --token $DOC_TOKEN